Pharmacy Technician Salary

 Pharmacy technicians are in demand.
 Here’s what you can expect to earn.

 If you are interested in becoming a pharmacy technician, you’re choosing a career that is in high demand.
-According to the U.S. Bureau of Labor Statistics (BLS), the career growth is expected to be strong, with an employment increase of 4% predicted in the decade spanning 2019 to 2029*.
-Pharmacy technician pay is rising steadily, due in part to the COVID 19 pandemic and increased demand in the workplace.
+According to the U.S. Bureau of Labor Statistics (BLS), employment is projected to grow 6% from 2024 to 2034.* Pharmacy technician pay varies by setting, location, and experience and has risen in recent years.

 The pharmacy technician salary depends on a number of factors, from the area and type of employer, to your educational background.
 Browse pharmacy tech pay for a comparison between similar careers, geographic location, educational and certification requirements, and more.